stanford-cs348k/camera_asst/README.md

 __Build Instructions__

 The codebase uses a simple `Makefile` as the build system.
 To build the starter code, run `make` from the top level directory.
 The assignment source code is in `src/`, and object files and binaries will be generated into `build/` and `bin/` respectively.

+For those who choose to implement their pipeline in Halide the Makefile includes a flag, USE_HALIDE, and HALIDE_PATH to include Halide in the build settings.

 __Running the starter code:__